 We then gave each city a Family Score.

-Read on to see why Camas is where all the families are headed, while Seatac is probably a place made for singles.
+Read on to see why Kenmore is where all the families are headed, while Centralia is probably a place made for singles.

 Camas is a city in Clark County, Washington, with a population of 19,355 at the 2010 census.
 The east side of town borders the city of Washougal, Washington, and the west side of town borders Vancouver, Washington.
 Camas lies along the Washington side of the Columbia River, across from Troutdale, Oregon, and is part of the Portland metropolitan area.